markdenardo/cc-fest-nyc-2023/readme.md

 <h2>Assignment</h2>

 Assignment:
-Ideation: genuary.art, @creativecodeart, I-Ching, Oblique Strategies, etc.
+Ideation: genuary.art, @creativecodeart, I-Ching, Oblique Strategies, etc.<br>
-Pick one idea to explore in Scratch
+Pick one idea to explore in Scratch<br>
-Try to execute that idea as quickly as possible; find your flow
+Try to execute that idea as quickly as possible; find your flow<br>

+Bless 🌱